rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 2. Make the program executable
 3. Run the program to install it

 The example program used in this guide is Krita.
-You will download and install it using AppImage.
+You will download and install it using an AppImage.
 Krita is a free and open-source graphic design software.
-Since this guide is about the functions of AppImage, there needs to be details on using Krita.
+Since this guide is about the functions of AppImage, there are no details on using Krita.
 You can [read more about it on their website](https://krita.org/).

 ## Assumptions